 - Hot and humid air will become breeding ground for the growth of mold and mildew

 - Bacteria and viruses thrive in humid air

 - Higher energy bills

 Another major problem that poor ventilation can cause is increased CO2 levels.
 When we exercise, the heart rate increases, which results in faster breathing.
-This leads is to exhale a higher rate of carbon dioxide, which in turn can cause a decrease in the amount of oxygenated air available to breathe in.
+This can lead to exhale a higher rate of carbon dioxide, which in turn can cause a decrease in the amount of oxygenated air available to breathe in.

-In a gym, there are many people exhaling higher amounts of CO2 at any given time, which can cause a significant increase in CO2 level in the air.
+In a gym, there are many people exhaling higher amounts of CO2 at any given time, which can cause a significant increase in CO2 levels in the air.

-Low oxygen level in the air can have a suffocating effect, and can make you feel fatigues easily and lead to a poor workout.
+Low oxygen levels in the air can have a suffocating effect and can make you feel fatigues easily and lead to a poor workout.
 So, a properly designed ventilation system is important because it provides the right balance of gases to enable a good workout.
-Studies have shown that gyms have high levels of carbon dioxide, airborne dust, formaldehyde and some other volatile organic compounds (VOC).
-Moreover, the concentrations of these harmful substances is usually higher than accepted standards.
+Studies have shown that gyms have high levels of carbon dioxide, airborne dust, formaldehyde, and some other volatile organic compounds (VOC).
+Moreover, the concentrations of these harmful substances is usually higher than the accepted standards.